openbroadcaster/diy-broadcast/index.md

 # DIY GPIO EAS Switching Relay

+This relay, allows your stations signal to pass through, unprocessed to transmitter chain.
+When a CAP alertcode is active.
+DTR asserts pin 4 High on a DB9 RS232 cable with 5 Volts during the alert.
+When the alert is concluded, pin 4 goes low, allowing regular programming to pass through.
+At present this works with DB9 cables for GPIO.
+We would like to hear from anyone that has got this to work with a USB cable.
+In future, we will be adding this to GPIO headers on Raspberry Pi computers.

 __Parts List Open Broadcaster EAS Relay__

 Kit with diagram and assembly photos of a complete RS232 GPIO Switching Relay .
-Special Thanks to [Pippin Technical](http://pippintech.com/) supplier of parts in a kit form if that has any appeal for around $150 or the completed switching relay.
+Special Thanks to [Pippin Technical](https://pippintech.com/) supplier of parts in a kit form if that has any appeal for around $150 or the completed switching relay.
 Full assembly takes 2 +/- hours for all mounting, cable prep, soldering and testing with the OB Alert Player.
 Might take a bit longer for groups that have never built one before.
 Get a group together for a DIY maker space hands on training project.

 __Bill of Materials__